MKCG/php-qoi/Readme.md

 [QOI Image]((https://github.com/phoboslab/qoi)) encoder and decoder written in pure PHP.

-It can encode up to 5 MiB/s
+It can encode and decode a few megabytes per second with a small memory footprint.

 ## Usage